 • PhytoBlend – This is a proprietary blend included in Platinum Pre.
 This is when a manufacturer uses a range of ingredients in a ‘blend’.
 The problem with this is that we don’t know exactly how much of each substance is included, only the total dose for the blend.
 That being said, PhytoBlend does contain some things we like to see in pre workout supplements, such as Beet Juice Powder.

 • L-Citrulline – Another one of our favorite pre workout ingredients.
 It’s believed to help support certain things and is used in a lot of the top products in this category.

 You can check out the full list of Platinum Pre ingredients in the chart below:

 Although Platinum Pre does contain some of our favorite and top-rated pre workout ingredients, there were also a few things missing that we would’ve liked to see in this product.

 Firstly, there was no L-Theanine on the label.
-This is one of our top ingredients, because when it’s combined with caffeine, it helps to bring out the best effect, while reducing nasty side effects such as the jitters or energy crashes.
+This is one of our top ingredients, because it’s often combined with Caffeine in the same supplement.

 Remember to check out our updated guide to the best pre workouts on sale right now by hitting the link below.